 The introduction of the Unitary Patent and the Unified Patent Court will affect all holders of existing European Patents.
 It will also affect applicants for European patents that have not yet been granted.
 All European Patent holders and applicants will need to consider how to take advantage of the opportunities and protect themselves against the threats arising from these changes.

-Despite the UK's referendum vote on 23 June 2016 in favour of leaving the European Union (EU), the UK government ratified the UPC agreement on 26 April 2018.
 It is still necessary for Germany to ratify the UPC agreement for the Unitary Patent and the Unified Patent Court to come into effect.
-However the UK’s exit from the European Union raises concerns about whether the Unitary Patent and the Unified Patent Court can go ahead at all in its current form.
+However the UK’s withdrawal of its ratification raises concerns about whether the Unitary Patent and the Unified Patent Court can go ahead at all in its current form.
+The earliest the UPC can be ratified is 1 January 2021.

 For more information please contact Martin Jackson.